 In the Lifetime of the Buddha

 The poor man was an earlier birth of Ananda, one of the Buddha’s top disciples.
-While the Buddha was on his deathbed, Ananda felt that the twenty-five years of service he had given to the Buddha would be fruitless and he broke down crying.
-When the Buddha heard about this, he sent for Ananda and assured him that his support had not been for naught and told him this story of how his efforts in the past were richly rewarded.
+While the Buddha was on his deathbed, Ananda felt that the twenty-five years of service he had given to the Buddha would be fruitless because he had not yet achieved arahantship, and he broke down crying.
+When the Buddha heard about this he sent for Ananda and assured him that his support had not been for naught and told him this story of how his efforts in the past were eventually rewarded.